iostream6/DartNotes/DartNotes_Language_Basics.md

 Dart is a modern, strongly typed object-oriented language.
 Some important Dart characteristics/tidbits are outlined below:

-* Dart code may be AOT compiled to native code providing good performance on workstations and mobile (x86 and ARM).
+* Dart code may be AOT compiled to native code, providing good performance on workstations and mobile (x86 and ARM).
 It may also be JIT compiled - this is advantageous for speeding up development cycle.
 Lastly, Dart code can be compiled to Javascript to target web browsers.

-* Create a new Dart program/project using the `dart` tool with 'create' argument.
+* We can create a new Dart program/project using the `dart` tool with 'create' argument.
+Editor like VS Code and IntelliJ can also help with this.

 * Although Dart is strongly typed, it has type inference, meaning that types can be ommited.
 For example: